October 1, 2020 – Trump tests positive for COVID-19

 The town of Snohomish is lined with clear tents outside of restaurants, all the same style – clear sides, white roofs, about 10′ x 20′.
-I’m not sure how enclosed outdoor seating is safer than indoor seating, maybe it just increases their seating capacity.
-We’re looking for Vicki’s favorite pumpkin field which we never do find, but we stopped by the Yakima Fruit Stand in Bothel on our way home.
-It was pretty crowded so I try to stay outside.
-Vicki rarely buys things on these various missions, I often do, but this time we just admire the wide variety of shapes, color and varieties, especially the celedon ones.
+I’m not sure how enclosed outdoor seating is safer than indoor seating, maybe it just increases their total seating capacity.
+We’re looking for Vicki’s favorite pumpkin field which we never find, but we stop by the Yakima Fruit Stand in Bothel on our way home.
+It was pretty crowded so I mostly stay outside and admire the shapes, color and varieties of pumpkins, especially the celadon ones.

 October 20, 2020

-I get 3 months of expenses done at my work desk, and make progress on selecting a Medicare plan.
-I devise a plan to make staff birthday cards from old travel maps, and purchase bookstore gift cards since the Starbucks near our office are now closed.
-I end the day with a full dozen hat orders and feel productive at long last.
+I get 3 months of expenses done at my work desk, and devise a plan to make staff birthday cards from old travel maps, and purchase bookstore gift cards since the Starbucks near our office are now closed.
+I end the day with a dozen hat orders and a feeling of being productive at long last.